Search

 Challenges of Do It Yourself

 When disruptive technologies emerge, companies are often tempted to try developing everything from scratch.
-For example, when the first digital customer relationship management (CRM) products were introduced, many large enterprises attempted to create their own CRM software.
+For example, when the first digital customer relationship management (CRM) products were introduced, many large scale enterprises attempted to create their own CRM software.
 However, due to the complexity and maintenance costs, many failed, re-evaluated the options, and eventually ended up purchasing a popular CRM platform such as Salesforce, Microsoft Dynamics, or Pipedrive.

 Computer vision requires knowledge of hardware, optical sensors, Edge Computing, the Internet of Things, Cloud Computing, Web Development, MLOps, Machine Learning, and Image Processing.
 It’s hard to bring those different fields of software together.